The KFAC physical office is closed until further notice. Click here for more information.

 Disability Insurance: What if you can’t work in the event of a temporary or permanent disability?
 How will you replace your income?
 This is what disability insurance is all about.
 If your employer provides this benefit, please make sure that you know how much and what kind you have.
 If you have none or an insufficient amount through your employer, you may need to obtain an additional private policy.

 Statistics tell us that approximately 75% of Americans are underinsured.
-That doesn’t surprise me because I have met with hundreds of families over the past 15 years, and most have been underinsured for one reason or another.
+That doesn’t surprise me because I have met with hundreds of families over the past 20 years, and many have been underinsured for one reason or another.

 Review Your Estate Plan – Statistics show that well over 30% of all Americans do not have a Will.
 Not only should most folks have a Will, they should have a Living Will, Healthcare Power of Attorney and Financial Power of Attorney.